nathan-park25/PowerSystemWiki/README.md

-# PSCAD
-PSCAD power system control engineering and loadflow model
+# PSCAD and PSSE
+Wiki for PSCAD and PSSE simulation
+# Python
+Python scripting